Plan Your Trip

 Smoky Mountain Pet Nanny

 Emergency Animal Care

 REACH (Regional Emergency Animal Care Hospital) is open 7/days per week, 24 hours/day.
 828.665.4399

 You won’t want to miss out on every thing there is to do in the Smokies!
 If you’ve already booked your whitewater, kayak, or fishing adventures be sure to check out some of the other local adventures.

 If you have non-river participants coming along for the day, there are so many great things to do in our area.
-Share with them our More Things to Do in the Area information.
+Share our More Things to Do info with them.
+You’ll find it in the Area information.

 - All essential equipment is provided for instruction, but if you have your own gear, bring it along!